M2MCircuits/sbcremote/README.md

 ## Installation

 To set up WebIOPI and Weaved, follow the steps given here: http://webiopi.trouch.com/INSTALL.html.
-This step includes creating an account with Weaved and downloading Weaved onto your Raspberry Pi.
+Create an account with Weaved and install the Weaved WebIOPi service using the installer provided here: https://github.com/weaved/installer/tree/master/binaries

 Once Weaved is installed, you can download the app to your mobile device.